equinor/isar/README.md

 ## Storage

-The storage module that is currently in use is defined by the `storage` configuration variable.
+The storage modules that are used is defined by the `storage` configuration variable.
 This can be set in the [default configuration](./src/isar/config/default.ini).
-The available options are
+It accepts a comma separated string and will use each element in the list to retrieve the corresponding handler.
+The current options are

 ```
-storage = local
-storage = blob
+storage = local, blob, slimm
 ```

+Note that the `blob` and `slimm` options require special configuration to authenticate to these endpoints.

 ### Implement your own storage module